-The Board of Heritage in its discretion may terminate the Restricted Unit Plan at any time with respect to any Common Units for which a grant has not theretofore been made.
-The Board will also have the right to alter or amend the Restricted Unit Plan or any part thereof from time to time; provided, however, that no change in any Restricted Unit may be made that would impair the rights of the participant without the consent of such participant; and provided further, that, during the Subordination Period, without the approval of a majority of the Unitholders no amendment or alteration will be made that would (i) increase the total number of Units available for awards under the Restricted Unit Plan; (ii) change the class of individuals eligible to receive Restricted Unit awards; (iii) extend the maximum period during which Restricted Units may be granted under the

-Restricted Unit Plan; or (iv) materially increase the cost of the Restricted Unit Plan to the Partnership.
+The Board of Heritage in its discretion may terminate the Restricted Unit Plan at any time with respect to any Common Units for which a grant has not therefore been made.
+The Board will also have the right to alter or amend the Restricted Unit Plan or any part thereof from time to time; provided, however, that no change in any Restricted Unit may be made that would impair the rights of the participant without the consent of such participant; and provide further, that, during the Subordination Period, without the approval of a majority of the Unitholders no amendment or alteration will be made that would (i) increase the total number of Units available for awards under the Restricted Unit Plan; (ii) change the class of individuals eligible to receive Restricted Unit awards; (iii) extend the maximum period which Restricted Units may be granted under the Restricted Unit Plan; or (iv) materially increase the cost of the Restricted Unit Plan to the Partnership.

 The issuance of the Common Units pursuant to the Restricted Unit Plan is intended to serve as a means of incentive compensation for performance and not primarily as an opportunity to participate in the equity appreciation in respect of the Common Units.
 Therefore, no consideration will be payable by the plan participants upon vesting and issuance of the Common Units.
+As of August 31, 1997, 18,000 Restricted Units had been granted to non-employee directors and key employees.
+Compensation expense of \$93,000 was recorded in the Partner's financial statements for fiscal year 1997.
+See Note 8 of the of the Partnership's Consolidated Financial Statements which begin on page F-1 of this Report.